Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 Now, on `[`, we create two dynamic labels, one for the start of the loop, and one for the end.
 We use `=>` to use the dynamic label in the assembly, the `end_label` go as the parameter of the jump, and `start_label` goes to a standalone line, defining the label position.
-And we finally we put both labels at the stack.
+And we finish by putting both labels at the stack.

 ```rust
 b'[' => {